-How To Draw Blood Like A Pro: Step-By-Step Guide
+How To Draw Blood: A Step-By-Step Guide

 The practice of phlebotomy is not something that can strictly be learned from watching videos or reading a how-to guide but something that must be practiced repeatedly in a controlled environment with other trained professionals.
 It’s important to speak to your supervisor to learn the steps in order to become certified in your hospital.
-Each healthcare system has their own requirements prior to nurses performing blood draws.
+Each healthcare system has its own requirements prior to nurses performing blood draws.

-Step 1: Identify The Vein.
+Step 1: Identify The Vein

 The first step in drawing blood correctly is to identify the appropriate veins to puncture.
 For adult patients, the most common and first choice is the median cubital vein in the antecubital fossa.
 Commonly referred to as the antecubital or the AC it can be found in the crevice of the elbow between the median cephalic and the median basilic vein.

-This is an extremely large vessel and if stuck properly can yield excellent blood results.
-Some health care settings may insert blood drawing peripheral intravenous catheters into this vessel for frequent blood draws.
+This is an extremely large vessel and, if stuck properly, can yield excellent blood results.
+Some healthcare settings may insert blood drawing peripheral intravenous catheters into this vessel for frequent blood draws.

 For novice phlebotomists, this vein is the first choice because it is close to the skin’s surface and tends not to roll when punctured.
 Furthermore, it has a low risk of damaging surrounding nerves, arteries, and tendons versus other veins in the hands.